taylerallen6/Django_forum_exampe1/README.md

 5. Open your web browser to the url specified in the terminal.

-<p>There are some users already created for convenience.
+<p>Here are some users already created for convenience.
 Their passwords are all the same as their usernames:</p>

 1. superuser.
 This user is needed to access the django admin.
 2. billy.